gradido/gradido/docu/Concepts/TechnicalRequirements/Federation.md

 ### Technical Architecture

-The previous described handshake will be done by several technical moduls of the gradido system.
-The following picture gives an overview about the moduls and how the communicate with each other.
+The previous described handshake will be done by several technical modules of the gradido system.
+The following picture gives an overview about the modules and how the communicate with each other.

 ![img](./image/TechnicalOverview_V1-19.svg)